 Whether standard or custom element design is anticipated, certain design criteria should be established with the element supplier at the outset.

-"OEM designers sometimes use different terminology, so the first question we usually ask is 'Do you need a filament, element or heater," said Stricker.
+"OEM designers sometimes use different terminology, so the first question we usually ask is 'Do you need a filament, element or heater," says INTEK's Stricker.